Chinese Railways

 Civil unrest

 In late Qing times popular antagonism against the foreign powers led to the founding of the popular ‘Rights Recovery Movement’ in which people were encouraged to buy shares in rail companies so that they would become Chinese owned and run.
 It was questions over ownership of the railways that led to the downfall of the Qing dynasty in 1911.
 The ever rebellious and independent people of Sichuan objected to a government plan to nationalize the railways.
 The nationalization would have robbed the local Chinese merchants and gentry of their shares in the railroad companies especially the planned Hankou-Sichuan line.
-The foreign powers were not too unhappy about the nationalization as it would have actually extended their control over them because the Qing were in such financial and administrative disarray.
+The foreign powers were not too unhappy about the nationalization as it would have actually extended their control over them because the Qing government was in such financial and administrative disarray.
 The dispute led to the uprising that toppled the Qing dynasty from power and brought in the Republic of China.

 train, steam train, railways